chora-io/docs/specs/authority/04_state.md

 For more information about the `orm` module, see [Cosmos SDK ADR 055: ORM](https://docs.cosmos.network/main/architecture/adr-055-orm).

+## Draft Definitions

+`Authority` - A singleton table that stores the address of the authority account.

 ## Proto Definitions

 ~~The state is defined in the proto files available to view on [Buf Schema Registry](https://buf.build/chora/authority).~~

 <!-- listed alphabetically -->

-...

-`Authority` - A singleton table that stores the address of the authority account.